Shoe: Asia and Europe

 By the 15th century, pattens became popular by both men and women in Europe.
 These are commonly seen as the predecessor of the modern high-heeled shoe, while the poor and lower classes in Europe, as well as slaves in the New World, were barefoot.
 In the 15th century, the Crakow was fashionable in Europe.
 This style of shoe is named because it is thought to have originated in Kraków, the capital of Poland.
 The style is characterized by the point of the shoe, known as the "polaine", which often was supported by a whalebone tied to the knee to prevent the point getting in the way while walking.
-Also during the 15th century, chopines were created in Turkey, and were usually 7–8 in high.
+Also during the 15th century, chopines were created in Spain, and were usually 7–8 in high.
 These shoes became popular in Venice and throughout Europe, as a status symbol revealing wealth and social standing.
 During the 16th century, royalty, such as Catherine de Medici or Mary I of England, started wearing high-heeled shoes to make them look taller or larger than life.
 By 1580, even men wore them, and a person with authority or wealth was often referred to as, "well-heeled".
 In 17th century France, heels were exclusively worn by aristocrats.
-Louis XIV of France outlawed anybody from wearing red high heels except for himself and his royal court.
+King Louis XIV outlawed anybody from wearing red high heels except for himself and his royal court.

 Eventually the modern shoe, with a sewn-on sole, was devised.
 Since the 17th century, most leather shoes have used a sewn-on sole.
 This remains the standard for finer-quality dress shoes today.
 Until around 1800, welted rand shoes were commonly made without differentiation for the left or right foot.
 Such shoes are now referred to as "straights".
 Only gradually did the modern foot-specific shoe become standard.